songssssss/GCP-PDE-preparation/Questions/examples.md

+## Question 22

+Your financial services company is moving to cloud technology and wants to store 50 TB of financial time-series data in the cloud.
+This data is updated frequently and new data will be streaming in all the time.
+Your company also wants to move their existing Apache Hadoop jobs to the cloud to get insights into this data.

+Which product should they use to store the data?
+Cloud Bigtable
+Google BigQuery
+Google Cloud Storage
+Google Cloud Datastore
+Explain the above produects on their functions

+---
 For storing 50 TB of frequently updated financial time-series data and supporting Apache Hadoop jobs for insights, **Cloud Bigtable** is the most appropriate choice.
 Here’s an overview of each of the mentioned products and why Cloud Bigtable stands out for this use case:

 ### 1. **Cloud Bigtable**